sasjs/sasjs.io/slides30min.md

 - Automated Deployment

 <!--
-In terms of deployment strategies, certainly the fastest way you can get your app into SAS is just write it there directly and make changes directly on the server.
+In terms of deployment strategies, certainly the fastest way you can get your app into SAS is just write it there directly and make changes directly on the production server.

 As soon as things get complex though, and especially once you start adding more users and basing business critical reporting on the platform this approach breaks down very quickly.
 You need to know what is changing in the environment, so you can troubleshoot and roll back should incidents occur.